Everything-Explained/web-client/au/src/views/home/faqdata/what is a ban.md

 There will be no Banning over the proverbial _"spilt milk"_.
 Banning is reserved for **repeated**, severe infractions of the [Rules].

-> _No bans will be given out unless absolutely necessary_
+> No bans will be given out unless absolutely necessary.

 [rules]:#/rules